 Due to the ambiguous propagation modes of the used C-Band waveguide for higher frequencies, smaller waveguides with appropriate linear tapers shall be used for the measurement of higher frequencies.
-These frequency ranges are also referred to as waveguide bands as can be seen in Table 7.
+These frequency ranges are also referred to as waveguide bands as described in Table 7.

 Each waveguide band shall be measured with its corresponding waveguide resulting in unambiguously measurements for the spurious measurements.

-EXAMPLE: For the measurement of the frequency range 8,2 GHz to 12,4 GHz the following setup will be used: a taper from WG12 to WG14, followed by a second taper from WG14 to WG16 waveguide, followed by at least 15 cm of WG16 waveguide terminated with a WG16 to coax transition.
+EXAMPLE: For the measurement of the frequency range 8,2 GHz to 12,4 GHz the following setup is used: a taper from WG12 to WG14, followed by a second taper from WG14 to WG16 waveguide, followed by at least 15 cm of WG16 waveguide terminated with a WG16 to coax transition.

 Table 7: Waveguide bands and associated waveguides